Anime Collective is reader-supported. When you buy through some links on our site, we may earn an affiliate commission at no extra cost to you.

 Yes, it definitely is.
 I highly recommend this box set.
 It’s only marginally more expensive than the paperback volumes would cost you, and it’s the best way that’s currently out in the market to complete Akira’s manga.
 The extras you get are an added bonus, but the look and feel of the hardcover volumes are what set it apart.

-Check out the Akira 35th Anniversary Box Set and get an inside look at the first volume in the gallery below!
+You can check out the Akira 35th Anniversary Box Set in the gallery and you can get an inside look of Volume 1 and the Akira Club art book in the video below!

 Akira 35th Anniversary Box Set Gallery

 All images in this post were taken by the Anime Collective team.
 Product credit: Kodansha, Katsuhiro Otomo.